julien-boudry/Condorcet/Documentation/Election Class/public Election--addCandidate.md

 ### Return value:

-The new candidate name (your or automatic one).
+The new candidate object (your or automatic one).
 Throw an exception on error (existing candidate...).

 ---------------------------------------